-Effect: Federal award transactions could possibly be excluded from the financial statements transactions as part of the Water System Enterprise Fund in the accounting software.
+Effect: Federal award transactions could possibly be excluded from the financial statements and the Schedule of Expenditures of Federal Awards.

-Recommendation: All future federal award transactions should be recorded as transactions of
+Recommendation: All future federal award revenue and expenditures should be recorded as transactions of the Water System Enterprise Fund in the accounting software.